aksithavijay/aksithavijay/README.md

 I enjoy working across the full problem-solving process: **understanding a problem, defining requirements, designing a solution, building the technology behind it, analyzing results, and thinking about how the final product serves its users.**

-My experience spans **software engineering, applied AI, full-stack development, data analytics, and product-focused development**, giving me the opportunity to approach technical problems from both an engineering and business perspective.
+My experience spans **software engineering, applied AI, full-stack development, data analytics, undergraduate research, and product-focused development**, allowing me to approach technical problems from both an engineering and business perspective.

 - 💻 Interested in **Software Engineering, Product Engineering & Technology**
 - 🎓 Studying **Computer Science + Business Administration** at UT Dallas
 - 🏆 **1st Place — WEHack 2025 General Track** for LaneBot
 - 💼 Experience in **Data Analytics + Generative AI**
 - 🤖 Built **MyBeacon AI** during my Data Analytics + GenAI internship
+- 🔬 Undergraduate researcher in **AI for Software Engineering & Program Comprehension**
+- 📄 Contributed to research efforts supporting a **2026 publication on human program comprehension**
 - 📊 Experience developing **data analytics dashboards and business insights**
-- 🔬 Interested in applying **AI and data to practical software products**
 - 📫 Reach me at **vijayraj.aksitha@gmail.com**
 - ⚡ Fun fact: **I can solve a Rubik's Cube in under 60 seconds**